 At the entrance to the hospital and the department, there are Outpatient Check-In Kiosks which can be used to book you in.
 On each booking letter, there is a bar code.

-Simply scan the bar code at the kiosk, confirm your details and you will be booked into your appointment.
+Simply scan the bar code at the kiosk, confirm your details and remove the ticket that is dispensed.
+You have now been booked into your appointment.